KevinyWu/notes/courses/robotic-manipulation/README.md

 ### 2.2 Arms

 - Gears
-  - Gear ratio: output teeth:intput teeth
+  - Gear ratio: output teeth:input teeth
-    - Exmaple: 10:1 means 10 output teeth for every 1 input tooth, 10 rotations of input gear for 1 rotation of output gear
+    - Example: 10:1 means 10 output teeth for every 1 input tooth, 10 rotations of input gear for 1 rotation of output gear
   - **Tradeoff speed for torque**
     - Motor has high speed and low torque, while the work requires low speed and high torque
     - Solution: use a high gear ratio